timplourde/js-components/README.md

 # JS Components

-Examples of how to wire up JavaScript components, emphasizing the pros and cons of each.
-Techniques used include traditional callbacks, maunal event aggregation pub/sub using [Amplify.js](http://amplifyjs.com/) and client-side message bus using [Postal.js](https://github.com/ifandelse/postal.js).
+This is a tutorial with several examples of how to wire up JavaScript components, emphasizing the pros and cons of each.
+Techniques used include traditional callbacks, event delegation, [Lucid.js](http://robertwhurst.github.com/LucidJS/) event emitters, pub/sub using [Amplify.js](http://amplifyjs.com/) and [jQuery Tiny Pub/Sub](https://gist.github.com/661855/) and finally client-side message bus using [Postal.js](https://github.com/ifandelse/postal.js).

-This is intended for web developers who are starting to build complex client-side features (without a rich component libraries like YUI or EXT.JS) and encountering maintainability/flexability issues.
+This tutorial is intended for web developers who are starting to build complex client-side features (without a rich component libraries like YUI or EXT.JS) and encountering maintainability/flexability issues.

 ## Before You Begin

 These examples make use **Knockout.js** for basic data-binding/templating/MVVM functionality.
 If you are not familiar with Knockout, check out the online tutorials at [learn.knockoutjs.com](http://learn.knockoutjs.com/).
 It's worth your time!

-These examples can easily be re-written to have each component use different MV* libraries internally such as Backbone.js.
+These examples can easily be re-written to have each component use different MV* libraries internally such as Backbone.js or whatever.

 These examples also use a basic technique for "constructor functions" like so: